peteroupc/peteroupc.github.io/graphics.md

 [^16]: Matt Saettler, "Graphics Design and Optimization", Multimedia Technical Note (Microsoft), 1992, contains a rich discussion of graphics used in computer games and other audiovisual computer applications up to 1992.
 Not mentioned in that document are graphics resembling:<br> (1) Segmented liquid crystal displays, of the kind found in Nintendo's Game & Watch and many Tiger Electronics handheld games.
 These are simple to emulate, though: design a screen-size image that assigns each segment a unique color and, each frame, draw black where where the segments that are "on" are, and draw white (or another background) elsewhere on the screen.<br>(2) Vacuum fluorescent displays, notable in user interfaces of some media player applications that resemble a "stereo rack system".

-[^17]: Home computers include IBM PC compatibles, PC-88 and PC-98 families, ZX-Spectrum, Atari ST family, MSX family, Commodore 64, Amiga family, Commodore PET and VIC-20, BBC Micro, Amstrad CPC, Acorn Archimedes, Tandy TRS-80, Apple II, and computers running MS-DOS, Windows (up to Windows 98), Macintosh operating system (Mac OS) up to 9.x, NeXTSTEP, OS/2, or X Window System.
+[^17]: Home computers include IBM PC compatibles, PC-88 and PC-98 families, ZX-Spectrum, Atari ST family, MSX family, Commodore 64, Amiga family, Commodore PET and VIC-20, BBC Micro, Amstrad CPC, Acorn Archimedes, Tandy TRS-80, Sharp X68000, Apple II, and computers running MS-DOS, Windows (up to Windows 98), Macintosh operating system (Mac OS) up to 9.x, NeXTSTEP, OS/2, or X Window System.

 [^18]: Videotex is a communication system involving video screens.
 Some videotex protocols supported exchanging images and line drawings in addition to text, and it's these that are of particular interest.
 One example of a videotex standard is CSA T500-1983/ANSI X3.110-1983, the North American Presentation Layer Protocol Syntax.
 However, distribution of video games over videotex seems to be rare; an early example is _Dire Straits_ (1982).